eldarrak/Modelling_and_Simulation/README.md

 3. Advanced compartmental models
 4. Individual/Agen-based modelling.

-This file will sone be updated with detailes over the programme and scripts.
+This file will soon be updated with detailes over the programme and scripts.